lia0wang/PS5-bot/README.md

 # ps5Bot
-A bot can buy ps5 automatically
+A bot can buy ps5 automatically.
+The ps5 in Australia is very popular.
+This bot aims to help those poor kids who cannot have a ps5.

 ## Building Environment
 ```pip3 install selenium```

 ```pip3 install webdriver_manager```

 ## Demo